List of historical acts of tax resistance: World War II

 During World War II, the Christian anarchist and pacifist Ammon Hennacy refused to register for the American draft and announced that he would not pay his income taxes.
 He also tried to reduce his tax liability by adopting a life of simple living.
 He wrote:

-I [learned] the principle of voluntary poverty and non payment of taxes... from Tolstoy and the [Catholic Worker].
+I [learned] the principle of voluntary poverty and non-payment of taxes... from Tolstoy and the CW.
 When I was working a man asked me "Why does a fellow like you, with an education, and who has been all over the country, end up in this out-of-the-way place working for very little on a farm?"
 I explained that all people who had good jobs in factories, etc. had a withholding tax for war taken from their pay, and that people who worked on farms had no tax taken from their pay.
 I told him that I refused to pay taxes.
 He was a returned soldier and said that he did not like war either, but what could a fellow do about it?
 I replied that we each did what we really wanted to.